wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 For this to work `Me\MyProject\Script` class must be autoloadable.

-The same thing can be done by creating a custom step, because the `Locator` (and its `wpCliProcess()` method) is also available for custom steps, however this make sense only if there's a complex logic behind the command generation otherwise adding commands `wp-cli-commands` or `wp-cli-files` is definitively easier.
+The same thing can be done by creating a custom step, because the `Locator` (and its `wpCliProcess()` method) is also available for custom steps.
+However using custom steps or scripts make sense only if there's a complex logic behind the command generation otherwise adding commands `wp-cli-commands` or `wp-cli-files` is definitively easier.